dylansih/Wanderer/README.md

 ## Background

-Part of an independent design-research project ("Lost") studying identity development and decision-making in the transition into college and adult life.
+Part of an independent design-research project studying identity development and decision-making in the transition into college and adult life.
 Grounded in Acceptance & Commitment Therapy, Self-Determination Theory, Marcia's identity-status model, peak–end memory theory, and regret-asymmetry research.